mattstruble/mattstruble.github.io/_projects/2019-12-01-analyzing-climate-change.md

 ---
+title: Analyzing Climate Change Stance Through Twitter Data
 name: Analyzing Climate Change Stance Through Twitter Data
 tools: [ML, D3, BERT]
 image: ../assets/img/analyzing-climate-change/word_cloud.PNG
 description: Seeking to understand - and visualize - Americans' views of climate change as seen through the lens of twitter.
 ---
-# Analyzing Climate Change Stance Through Twitter Data

 With 22% of US adults indicating they use Twitter, the platform has become a key stage where the climate change conversation unfolds.
 As such, this project hoped to understand—and visualize—Americans’ views of climate change as seen through the lens of Twitter.